Hydrocortisone (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have high blood pressure, diabetes, kidney disease, cirrhosis, thyroid problems, osteoporosis, or myasthenia gravis.
-Tell your doctor if you have digestive problems, including ulcer, colitis, or diverticulitis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), diabetes, high blood pressure, depression or mental health problems, digestive problems (including ulcer, colitis, or diverticulitis), myasthenia gravis, osteoporosis, pheochromocytoma (adrenal tumor), thyroid problems, or tuberculosis.

 - This medicine may cause the following problems: